armcknight/forgery/README.md

 ###  `clone`

-By default, pulls a listing of all of your public, private, starred and forked repos and gists (which are backed by git repos), and associated repo wikis (which are also git repos), and clones them all locally.
+By default, pulls a listing of all of your public, private, starred and forked repos and gists (which are backed by git repos), and associated repo wikis (which are also git repos), and clones them locally on their default branch.

 Can optionally be used for an organization instead of a user account.